Jaspreetsm21/Autotrader_CarPrices_ML/README.md

 **Scraper Resource**: https://stackoverflow.com/questions/60012952/how-to-code-a-for-loop-in-python-for-a-web-scraper

 # Web Scraping
-Auto trade only allows to scraper top 1000 listing per search.
+Auto trader only allows to scraper top 1000 listing per search.
 To extract large amount of data, I created a list of postcode around the UK and used for loop to scraper car data around postcodes and pages.

 1. I decided to pick 10 postcodes around the UK to extract large amount of data as 1000 listing per Search and each page has roughly 10 car listings